lundquistlab/biostats-2016/Exercises/contigency_tables/README.md

 2. A McNemar's test is used when you want to compare paired observations over two categorial classes, i.e. "before" and "after."
 Use the example data from Zar 24.23 (See Biostats 470) to run a 2x2 and 3x3 case of the McNemar test.

-3. Answer the following questions:
-    1. How would you rate the lab experience in Biostats?

-    2. What do you think were the strengths and weaknesses of your lab TA?

-    3. What was your favorite topic/aspect of the lab?

-    4. What do you think could be improved on in lab?

-    5. What is your opinion of the GitHub assignment scheme?

 [Email](mailto:mlundqu1@binghamton.edu) this to me by the end of class.